Our dedicated and professional staff love the sport and bring years of experience to their teaching.

 Brian owns his own business called Red Rocks Fire Protection.
 He has worked at Soda since 1995.
 Brian was a former slalom skier who followed the path of the dark side and became a wakeboarder.
 He is an outstanding wakeboard coach, the best in the region, and an exellent wakeboarder, having himself been coached by the likes of Shaun Murray, Darin Shapiro, Chet Raley and other big guns.

 In his day, he was a team rider for Hyperlite and was sponsored by Oneil, Counter Culture, Nuprin, and Crossroads Family Chiropractic.
 He took 23rd in the Open Pro Class at the 1997 Wakeboard Nationals in Dallas, Texas, and 20th in the Open Pro Class of the 1998 Wakeboard Nationals in Denver, Colorado.
 Brian competed on the national level for 3 years, riding competitively in the Open Pro Class.
-As age in injury crept in you’d find him on a slalom ski, although he won’t readily admit it.
+As age and injury crept in you’d find him on a slalom ski, although he won’t readily admit it.
 His personal best is 4 @ 32off at 34 mph.
 Brian also has lurking in his not so distant past a heck of a lot of time cutting up the waters with his bare feet, footen that is!

 Troy Mc Cauley